SEO for accounting firms

 Share this Post

-Before we chat about how to do SEO for accounting firms, tell me if this scenario sounds familiar:
+Before we chat about how to do SEO for accountants, tell me if this scenario sounds familiar:

 Your clients are happy.
 The books are balanced, the taxes are filed, and you’ve earnt their trust.